 Because you may get away with having no Wi-Fi for a little bit, but if they lose music, movies and games, you are in a whole world of pain!
 Make sure that you have power packs handy.
 These are great on the buses between towns and also if you happen to encounter a power outage in Cuba that can take several hours.

 I am sure you would have noticed that as they grew your food bill went up.
 That doesn’t stop on holidays.
 And unfortunately they may not be overly adventurous

 when it comes to food.
 Lucky got you, Cuba has some of the ‘teen basic’ diet covered quite well – toasties, pizza and burgers are available nearly everywhere for the grand investment of around 3CUC!
 And buy double to keep them happy.
 They will eat it.
-If they like to snack normally, make sure you bring their fave snacks with you, as they are not easily available in Cuba Travel.
+If they like to snack normally, make sure you bring their fave snacks with you, as they are not easily available on your Cuba Travel.